This is the manifesto of enlightened individualism.

 Those echo chambers might (both) be (somewhat) right.

-After all, the TPM community agreed with feminized society” and this website showed that many men can gain when women are marginalized -see workplace gender conflict and gender conflict-.
+After all, the TPM community saw elements of a “feminized society” and this website showed that many men gain when women are marginalized -see workplace gender conflict and gender conflict-.

 But that’s not the point.